Milan Metro: Rolling stock

-The first 3 lines are heavy rapid-transit lines, with 6-cars trains, about 105 m in length.
-Line 4 and Line 5 are light metro lines, with 4-cars trains, about 50 m long.
-Line 4 and Line 5 are equipped with driverless trains.
+The first 3 lines are heavy rapid-transit lines, with 6-car trains, about 105 m in length.
+Line 4 and Line 5 are light metro lines, with 4-car trains, about 50 m long.
+They use the same Hitachi Rail Italy Driverless Metro trains with different interior configurations (M4 trains have a seat arrangement similar to those of the first 3 lines).

 Service

 Tickets

 A standard ticket costs €2.20 and is valid for 90 minutes since its validation on metro, tram, bus, trolleybus and suburban lines within Milan and 21 bordering municipalities.
 Other tickets are available as well, such as daily, weekly, monthly, annual, student and senior passes.
 Additional fares are required to travel outside Milan and the 21 bordering municipalities.

-Paper tickets can be substituted by contactless bank cards payments, provided the trip starts in the metro, by tapping in the orange gates installed in every metro station.
+Paper tickets can be substituted by contactless bank card payments, provided the trip starts in the metro, by tapping in the orange gates installed in every metro station.
 This payment method is not available on suburban lines; it was expected to be implemented on trams and buses starting by the end of 2019; it was eventually introduced in December 2020 on three urban bus lines, with plans for coverage on all the network by 2023.

-Between 2004 and 2007 ATM introduced Itinero smartcard, a proximity card which can be charged with season tickets, replacing paper for this type of tickets.
+Between 2004 and 2007, ATM introduced Itinero smartcard, a proximity card which can be charged with season tickets, replacing paper for this type of ticket.
 At the beginning of 2010, a new smartcard, RicaricaMi, was introduced.
 The new card can be charged up with credit and can be used for travel in place of magnetic paper tickets, on the model of London's Oyster card.

-Milan metro lines can be accessed also with the regional integrated ticket "Io viaggio ovunque in Lombardia", as 1 to 7 days tickets or longer subscriptions using the smartcard "Io Viaggio".
+Milan metro lines can also be accessed with the regional integrated ticket "Io viaggio ovunque in Lombardia", as 1 to 7 days tickets or longer subscriptions using the smartcard "Io Viaggio".

 Opening hours

 The service starts at about 5:40 am and ends at about 0:30.

-During Sundays and holidays service usually starts later and ends later, depending on the occasion.
+During Sundays and holidays service usually starts later and ends a bit later, depending on the occasion.
+M5 stations Segesta and San Siro Ippodromo typically close after events at nearby Meazza Stadium to avoid passenger congestion.

-Headways at peak hours vary from 2 minutes on the Line 1 (central part) to 3 minutes on Line 3.
-On branch lines (of lines 1 and 2) the headway is usually double.
+Headways at peak hours vary from two minutes on M1 and M2’s main-branches to three minutes on M3, with secondary-branch headways doubling, at around four minutes.
+Driverless rolling stock on M4 and M5 allow for more frequent service, with headways as low as ninety seconds during peak hours.

 Night service

-A night service has operated since 2015 with buses.

-The bus service follows the same route and stops at the same stations of the metro.

-The entire lines 1 and 3 and the urban section of line 2 (Abbiategrasso-Cascina Gobba) are covered by the service.
+A night service has operated since 2015 with buses for line M1, M2, M3 and, from 2022, M4.
+The bus service follows roughly the same route and stops at the same stations of the metro for most of the central part.
+The entire lines 1, 3 and 4 and the urban section of line 2 (Abbiategrasso-Cascina Gobba) are covered by the service.
+For M1, the night bus service is divided into 3 lines and continues to Baggio, well beyond the metro path.